studiorvandco/Website/README.md

 ### Features

-- Video trailer with important numbers
+- Video teaser with important numbers
 - Our productions
 - Other projects with carousel
 - Association's presentation with its members and Instagram posts